ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

 - Test files must have the file extension `*.test.ts`.

     Each file should have only 1 test, and each test only 1 assertion.
-(An exception is checking **idempotency** with 2 assertions in one test.)
+(An exception is checking **idempotence** with 2 assertions in one test.)
 The goal is to write tests that are simple.

     <details>

     <summary>Example: <code>tests/index/sample-project.test.ts</code></summary>

-    This test, which runs the codemod like end-developers would, asserts idempotency.
+    This test, which runs the codemod like end-developers would, asserts idempotence (also called idempotency).
 If a codemod is idempotent, then files that have been updated already will remain the same when the codemod is run again.

     ```ts
     import { runCodemod } from '../../src/index.js';